ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_secprof_wanopt.rst

 cifs_port
 +++++++++

 - Description: Single port number or port number range for CIFS.
-Only packets with a destination port number that matches thi

-  s port number or range are accepted by this profile.
+Only packets with a destination port number that matches this port number or range are accepted by this profile.